-Internal charges are used to The Council's internal charging system covers:Specific ordering and the recharges for these. recharge costs between services/ portfolios Agreed Annual Service Level Agreements and the recharges for these.
+Internal charges The Council's internal charging system covers: are used to recharge costs Specific ordering and the recharges for these. between services/ portfolios Agreed Annual Service Level Agreements and the recharges for these.
 Overhead apportionment.
 All parties must be clear that the charging system A key requirement of the internal charging system is that both customers and suppliers are clear that the system is in operation and that they adhere to the relevant procedural guidance. exists This includes the need for an internal order and the use of specified financial codes.